DataDog/integrations-core/cloudera/README.md

 <!-- xxx tab "Host" xxx -->

 #### Host
 1. Edit the `cloudera.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Cloudera cluster and host data.
 See the [sample cloudera.d/conf.yaml][4] for all available configuration options.
+Note that the `api_url` should contain the API version at the end.

    ```yaml
    init_config: